allay-mc/mcfn/README.md

-# mcfn - A mcfunction preprocessor
+# mcfn - An mcfunction preprocessor

 > **Note**
 > This preprocessor is primarily designed for Bedrock Edition and may not work for